6Ministers/flectra-2.0dev-docker-compose/README.md

 ```
 ports:
- - "10017:8069"
+ - "10020:7073"
 ```

-- To run Odoo container in detached mode (be able to close terminal without stopping Flectra):
+- To run Flectra container in detached mode (be able to close terminal without stopping Flectra):

 ```
 docker-compose up -d